olalonde/pgtools/README.md

 * _function_ __cb__

     A callback that takes an error argument.
+If cb is omitted the function will return a Promise.